CarragherLab/sc_morph_tracking/README.md

 # sc_morph_tracking
 The script for article "Single-cell morphological tracking of cell states to identify small-molecule modulators of liver differentiation".

+This was broken down into small chunks given the size of the single cell data at the start and was run on a supercomputer

 **01_subset.R**
 - format and merge timecourse and drug screening data